wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-<blockquote>The [Open Graph](http://ogp.me/) protocol allows any webpage to become a rich object in a social setting.
+*The [Open Graph](http://ogp.me/) protocol allows any webpage to become a rich object in a social setting.
 The Open Graph meta property tags are used by Facebook to allow any webpage to have the same functionality as other objects on Facebook.
-The tags are read by almost all social websites, including Facebook, Google (Search and Google+), and LinkedIn.</blockquote>
+The tags are read by almost all social websites, including Facebook, Google (Search and Google+), and LinkedIn.*

 The NextGEN Facebook Open Graph (NGFB) plugin adds Open Graph meta property tags to all webpage headers, including the artical object type for Posts and Pages.
 This plugin goes well beyond other plugins I know in handling various archive-type webpages.
 It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, search results, and include links to images and videos.
 You can also add multilingual social sharing buttons above or bellow content, as a widget, or even call a function from your templates.
 NGFB includes the following sharing buttons (see the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for CSS styling examples):